NATURAL STONE COUNTERTOPS COST: Types, Benefits, Durability, Maintenance, Expert Installation

 Granite is one of the most popular choices for kitchen countertops.
 It is strong, durable, and works very well in busy homes where cooking and daily use happen often.

-The cost usually ranges from $40 to $150 per square foot installed, depending on the quality and design.
-Granite is also easy to maintain, and simple cleaning with soap and water is enough.
-It is a great long-term option, but it does need sealing once a year to protect the surface.
+Exact pricing is determined by our Stone Class pricing guide.
+Granite is also easy to maintain, and simple cleaning with warm, soapy water is enough.
+It is a great long-term option, and proper care requires sealing once per year to protect the surface.

 Marble Countertops